ChrisFiola/chrisfiola.github.io/_updates/en/new-home.md

 ---
 # Moving!

-On the 1st of July my girlfriend and I moved into a bigger apartment closer to the Centre de Glaces.
+On the 1st of July my girlfriend and I moved into a bigger apartment closer to the Centre de Glaces Intant Assurances.
 We are just starting to enjoy it and getting settled in!

 I had been staying in the same apartment complex for almost 8 years...
 That's more than a third of my life and 2 Olympic cycles!!